ruslanhirychau/figma-uncomponent/README.md

-Plugin for Figma
-Uncomponent any component or instance
+Plugin for Figma that uncomponent (turn to Frame) any component or instance